jpcima/spectacle/README.md

 - **attack time**: reaction delay to rapid increases of amplitude
 - **release time**: reaction delay to rapid decreases of amplitude

+## Compatibility notes

+Some hosts on Linux, including Carla (as of 2.3.0), are unable to turn off the DSP when the editor is closed.
+The LV2 version is recommended in this case.

 ## Change log

 **1.0**